CAPITAL FACILITIES PLANNING

 - Equipment Reserve

-The Capital Facilities Plan is needed because current Fire District 1 revenues are not enough to pay for all our long-term capital needs.
+The Capital Facilities Plan is needed because current South Snohomish County Fire & Rescue revenues are not enough to pay for all our long-term capital needs.